 \subsection{Swiss Roll}

-To test IMDs on implicit manifolds, we considered the Swiss roll dataset.
-Because neighbours in Euclidean distance may not correspond to those in geodesic distance, unconstrained or projection-based dynamics may induce transitions across nearby folds that are distant along the manifold.
-IMDs avoid this failure mode by constructing dynamics at the level of the generator, ensuring that motion is intrinsically constrained.
-The empirical results (reported in Table \ref{tab:SR-metrics} and Fig. \ref{fig:SR-comparison}) validate that the operator-based construction remains consistent with theory across all metrics reflects the fact that IMDs approximate the correct infinitesimal dynamics, rather than relying on heuristic geometric corrections.
+To further test IMDs on implicit manifolds, we consider the Swiss roll dataset.
+Since Euclidean proximity does not reflect geodesic locality, unconstrained or projection-based dynamics may induce transitions across nearby folds that are in fact distant along the manifold.
+IMDs avoid this failure mode by constructing dynamics at the level of the generator, ensuring that motion remains intrinsically constrained to the manifold.
+The data set for the Swiss roll experiments consists of $10,000$ samples.
+We compute trajectories with step size $h=10^{-3}$ for $10,000$ steps from $50$ random starting points.

-Concretely, the reported metrics quantify complementary aspects of the induced dynamics: \begin{itemize} \item \emph{Average nearest-neighbour (NN) distance} measures the average distance to the closest data point in ambient space (best seen in Figs \ref{subfig:SR-a}, \ref{subfig:SR-b}, \ref{subfig:SR-c}). \item \emph{Maximal jump} tracks the locality of the diffusion in latent space (best seen in Figs. \ref{subfig:SR-d}, \ref{subfig:SR-e}, \ref{subfig:SR-f}). \item \emph{Spread} is the covariance of the endpoints $\textnormal{Cov}(X_T)$, which reflects how much the diffusion process has explored the manifold. \item \emph{Mean Squared Displacement} reflects the average latent displacement, analogously to the spread. \end{itemize} We observe that IMDs maintain geometric fidelity and local behaviour while exploring the manifold. \paragraph{Computations for Table \ref{tab:SR-metrics}} We computed all runs over 50 random starting points, with 100 runs per starting point.
-The latent sheet has size $(h,t) = (20, 14)$.
-The chosen step size is $h=10^{-3}$, for $10^4$ steps, with \texttt{speedup}=100 due to the large size of the swiss roll relative to the unit sphere.